List of active policies

 - SSL, TLS, encryptions, pseudonymisation, restricted access, IT authentication, firewalls, anti-virus/malware etc.

-However, The Gill Payne Partnership Ltd may transfer limited personal data to clients who are outside of the EU for the below purposes:
+However, The Gill Payne Partnership Ltd may transfer limited personal data to clients who are outside of the UK for the below purposes:

 - To enable the fulfilment of contractual obligations with specific client and will only involve the personal data of employees and/or contractors whose details have been provided to The Gill Payne Partnership Ltd by the specific client.

 Where we transfer personal information for the above reasons, we utilise the below safeguarding measures and mechanisms to ensure that your personal data is always safe and secure:

 - Either encrypted email or secure file transfer systems as agreed with the client.